-Associate degree students primarily take 100 and 200 level courses.
-A small number of 300 level courses are required in the associate level programs and are reserved mostly for the program areas.
-Bachelor level programs contain 100, 200, 300, and 400 level courses.
-The 300 and 400 level courses reflect advanced levels of study and intensified academic rigor.
+Associate degree students primarily take courses at the 100 and 200-level.
+A small number of 300-level courses are required in the associate level programs and are reserved mostly for the program areas.
+Bachelor level programs contain courses at the 100, 200, 300, and 400-level.
+The 300- and 400-level courses reflect advanced levels of study and intensified academic rigor.